 The E Street Church Circa 1930

-A month later, this little group somehow connected with Rev. William H. Hardy.
-In Mrs. Haskell’s words, “He was searching for his niche as we were.”
-Under his leadership, they quickly formalized their existence as an official church.
-They celebrated their first Communion (“With pure, unfermented fruit of the vine”) on March 5, 1893, and in March of 1894 FCC was legally incorporated as a church under California law.
+This intrepid group somehow connected with Rev. William H. Hardy a month later.
+In Haskell’s words, “He was searching for his niche as we were.”
+Under Rev. Hardy’s leadership, they quickly formalized their existence as an official church.
+They celebrated their first Communion “with pure, unfermented fruit of the vine” on March 5, 1893.
+FCC was legally incorporated as a church under California law in March 1894

-By 1897 our friends the Presbyterians had outgrown their original building, and decided to build a new one at the corner of 5th and E streets (their location today.)
-FCC had been growing, too, and in August of 1897 we agreed to buy the Presbyterians’ old building for $1,800.
-(No, there aren’t any zeros missing!)
-This building, on the east side of E street between 3rd and 4th, was FCC’s home for the next 64 years.
-(Sadly, there’s just a parking lot there today.)
+By 1897, PFC had outgrown its original building, and it decided to build a new one at the corner of 5th and E Streets, which is its location today.
+We had been growing, too.
+In August 1897, we agreed to buy FPC’s old building for all of $1,800.
+This building, on the east side of E Street between 3rd and 4th Streets, was our home for the next 64 years.
+(Sadly, only a parking lot is there today.)

 The E street Church circa 1952

-The records of FCC’s first 50 years at E Street are spotty.
-There was high turnover of pastors, with none staying more then 4 years, and there were apparently some periods of serious conflict among the membership.
-However, in 1947 FCC entered an extended period of growth and success.
-In that year we called Rev. Paul Peterson as our pastor.
-He immediately launched a very extensive (and badly needed) renovation of the E Street church.
-From that point forward, the floodlit white steeple of FCC was a San Rafael landmark.
-Under Rev Peterson’s leadership, the church grew from 53 members in 1947 to almost 300 ten years later. . . .
-Which led to the biggest change of all.
+The records of our first 50 years at E Street are spotty.
+No pastor stayed more than four years, and there were apparently periods of serious conflict among the members.
+In 1947, an extended period of growth began.
+Rev. Paul Peterson immediately launched an extensive and badly needed renovation of our church.
+From that point, the white steeple of our church became a San Rafael landmark.
+Under Rev. Peterson’s leadership, our church’s membership grew from about 50 in 1947 to almost 300 in 1957

 The grand plan for a mega-church on Pilgrim Hill.
 Our present day church was supposed to be the wedding chapel.